MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

    ```

    > [!NOTE]
-   > When you submit a job in Azure Quantum it will wait in a queue until the
+   > When you submit a job in Azure Quantum it waits in a queue until the
    > provider is ready to run your program.
 The **Average Queue Time** column of
    > the target list command shows you how many seconds recently run jobs waited
    > in the queue.
 This can give you an idea of how long you might have to wait.